odinuv/web/articles/database-systems/index.md

 The network model is probably superseded by [Graph databases](https://en.wikipedia.org/wiki/Graph_database) which are based on [Graph Theory](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) (not to be confused with charts).
-Graph databases are being actively developed and are very suitable for some special databases -- e.g timetables and connections.
+Graph databases are being actively developed and are very suitable for some special databases -- e.g. timetables and connections.

 ### Relational Model